A Bill Banning Most Abortions Becomes Law In Ohio

 Federal judges in Kentucky and Iowa have blocked the laws or struck them down as unconstitutional.
 Another bill in Georgia has yet to be signed by the governor.

 DeWine's signature will set off a lengthy legal fight.
-The ACLU of Ohio announced it would sue to stop the law, which the group says "virtually bans all abortion care."
+The ACLU of Ohio announced it will sue to stop the law, which the group says "virtually bans all abortion care."

 "This legislation is blatantly unconstitutional and we will fight to the bitter end to ensure that this bill is permanently blocked," said ACLU of Ohio legal director Freda Levenson in a statement.

-The group plans to sue on behalf of Pre-Term Cleveland, Planned Parenthood of Greater Ohio, Planned Parenthood of Southwest Ohio, and the Women's Med Center of Dayton.
+The group plans to sue on behalf of Pre-Term Cleveland, Planned Parenthood of Greater Ohio, Planned Parenthood of Southwest Ohio and the Women's Med Center of Dayton.

 But DeWine and lawmakers said they aren't dissuaded by the threat of legal action.
-Since taking office in January, DeWine said he planned to sign whichever version of the "Heartbeat Bill" ended up on his desk.
+Since taking office in January, DeWine had said he planned to sign whichever version of the heartbeat bill ended up on his desk.

 "Will there be a lawsuit?
 Yeah, we are counting on it," said state Rep. Ron Hood on Wednesday.
 "We're counting on it.
 We're excited about it."

-"If this is what it takes, we will see you at the Supreme Court," said Planned Parenthood of Ohio president Iris Harvey at a rally Wednesday outside the Statehouse.
+"If this is what it takes, we will see you at the Supreme Court," said Planned Parenthood of Ohio President Iris Harvey at a rally Wednesday outside the Statehouse.

 The Ohio Senate originally passed the bill last month.
-The Republican-led House Health Committee then made several changes to the bill before sending it to the House floor, where it passed by party-line vote.
+The Republican-led House Health Committee then made several changes before sending it to the House floor, where it passed by party-line vote.

-Beyond changing the name, the Ohio House version protects the use of trans-vaginal ultrasounds to determine a fetal heartbeat.
-Such devices allow heartbeats to be detected even earlier in a pregnancy.
+Beyond changing the name, the Ohio House version allows for the use of transvaginal ultrasounds to detect a fetal heartbeat even earlier in a pregnancy.

 The bill institutes criminal penalties for doctors who violate the law.
 Doctors who perform abortions after detecting a heartbeat would face a fifth-degree felony and up to a year in prison.
 The legislation also allows the State Medical Board to take disciplinary actions against doctors found in violation and impose penalties of up to $20,000.